PiSupply/PiJuice/Firmware/README.md

 4. Release SW3 button after few seconds to enter bootloader mode\
 **NOTE: LEDs on the PiJuice will remain off**
 5. Stop the pijuice service with `sudo systemctl stop pijuice.service`
+6. Download the Github repository `sudo git clone https://github.com/PiSupply/PiJuice.git`
+7. Enter the Firmware directory `cd PiJuice/Firmware/`
-6. Run `pijuiceboot 14 <firmware version>`
+8. Run `pijuiceboot 14 PiJuice-V1.2_2018_05_02.elf.binary`
+9. Wait until the Firmware has successfully flashed
-7. Shutdown the Raspberry Pi and remove power
+10. Shutdown the Raspberry Pi and remove power
-8. Connect the battery to the PiJuice and boot up as normal
+11. Connect the battery to the PiJuice and boot up as normal